 Local Tax Incentives

-From the City of Northfield
+Compatible tax programs from the City of Northfield

 The City of Northfield has an array of tax assistance programs to support a business considering an expansion, relocation, or startup.